High court takes case involving refusal to serve gay couples

-WASHINGTON (AP) — The Supreme Court has agreed to hear a new clash involving religion and the rights of LGBT people.
+WASHINGTON (AP) — The Supreme Court has agreed to hear a new clash involving religion and the rights of LGBTQ people in the case of a Colorado web designer who says her religious beliefs prevent her from offering wedding website designs to gay couples.

-The high court said Tuesday it would hear the case of Colorado-based web designer Lorie Smith.
-Smith offers graphic and website design services and wants to expand to wedding website services, but she says her religious beliefs would lead her to decline any request from a same-sex couple to design a wedding website.
-She also wants to post a statement on her website about her beliefs, but that would run afoul of a Colorado anti-discrimination law.
+The high court said Tuesday it would hear the case of Lorie Smith.
+The Denver-area designer offers graphic and website design services and wants to expand to wedding website services, but she says her religious beliefs would lead her to decline any request from a same-sex couple to design a wedding website.
+She also wants to post a statement on her website about her beliefs.
+Doing those things, however, would run afoul of a Colorado anti-discrimination law.
 Smith had argued the law violates her free speech and religious rights.

-The Supreme Court said in taking the case, however, that it would look only at the free speech issue.
+The Supreme Court said in taking the case that it would look only at the free speech issue.
 It said it would decide whether a law that requires an artist to speak or stay silent violates the free speech clause of the First Amendment.
 The case is expected to be argued in the fall.

+Smith’s attorney, Kristen Waggoner, said in a statement after the court agreed to hear the case that “Colorado has weaponized its law to silence speech it disagrees with, to compel speech it approves of, and to punish anyone who dares to dissent.”

 In a 2-1 ruling last year, the Denver-based 10th U.S. Circuit Court of Appeals denied Smith’s attempt to overturn a lower court ruling throwing out her legal challenge.
 The panel said Colorado had a compelling interest in protecting the “dignity interests” of members of marginalized groups through its law, the Colorado Anti-Discrimination Act.